 “Like inquisitive scientists, the best corporate leaders remain students of their work, relentlessly asking questions – why, why, why? – and have an incurable compulsion to vacuum the brains of people they meet.
 To be a knowing person (“I already know everything about why this works, and let me tell you”) differs fundamentally from being a learning person.”

 “You either do the acquisition or you don’t, one or zero, no in-between.
 And if the acquisition turns out to be a mistake, you cannot undo the decision.
-Big mergers or acquisitions that do not fit with your core values or that undermine your culture or that run counter to that at which you’ve proven to be best in the world or that defy economic logic – big acquisitions taken out of bravado rather than penetrating insight and understanding – can bring you down.”
+Big mergers or acquisitions that do not fit with your values or that undermine your culture or that run counter to that at which you’ve proven to be best in the world or that defy economic logic – big acquisitions taken out of bravado rather than penetrating insight and understanding – can bring you down.”

 ‘…the companies in our analysis showed little evidence of complacency when they fell.
 Overreaching much better explains how the once invincible self-destruct.”